Postdoctoral Fellow, Childless Aging in Singapore and Thailand

 - Other benefits that the University provides and other information about working in NUS and living in Singapore are available at http://www.nus.edu.sg/careers/whatyougettoenjoy.html.
 Terms and conditions, according to university guidelines, are subject to change without prior notice.

-- A Ph.D. in a social science discipline from a recognized university, preferably in Sociology, Economics, Psychology, and Gerontology;
+- A Ph.D. in a social science discipline from a recognized university, preferably in Sociology, Public Policy Economics, Psychology, and Gerontology; (qualified PhD candidates who expect to graduate by the start date are also welcome to apply)

 - Research expertise in population aging, family demography, and Asian societies;